laravel/docs/pennant.md

 <a name="eager-loading"></a>
 ## Eager Loading

-Although Pennant keeps an in-memory cache of all resolved features for a single request, it is still possible to run into performance issues.
+Although Pennant keeps an in-memory cache of all resolved features for a single request, it is still possible to encounter performance issues.
 To alleviate this, Pennant offers the ability to eager load feature values.

-Imagine that we are checking if a feature is active within a loop:
+To illustrate this, imagine that we are checking if a feature is active within a loop:

+    use Laravel\Pennant\Feature;

     foreach ($users as $user) {
         if (Feature::for($user)->active('notifications-beta')) {